 Discharge Instructions for Fine-Needle Thyroid Biopsy

-You had a procedure called fine-needle thyroid biopsy.
-This biopsy was done to assess a nodule or cyst in your thyroid gland or enlargement of the thyroid.
+You have had a procedure called fine-needle thyroid biopsy.
+This biopsy was done to learn more about a nodule or cyst in your thyroid gland or to find out what might be causing enlargement of your thyroid.
 During the biopsy, a very thin needle is inserted through the skin into the gland.
 The needle is used to remove a small amount of tissue from the gland.
-(This may be done more than one time to be sure to get cells from all parts of the nodule.)
-Or the needle is used to drain fluid from a cyst.
+More than one tissue sample may be done to be sure to get cells from all parts of the nodule.
+Or the needle might be used to drain fluid from a cyst.
+Often a special ultrasound probe or transducer is used to help guide the needle to the right place.
 The tissue or fluid is then studied in a lab.

 You will have a small adhesive bandage on your biopsy site.
-Leave the bandage in place for 4 to 6 hours.
+Leave the bandage on for 4 to 6 hours.
 After this time, you don't need to keep it covered.

 If you feel discomfort after the biopsy, take over-the-counter pain medicine.
-Do not take aspirin.
+Don't take aspirin.
+It's normal to feel sore for a day or two.

 Ask your healthcare provider when you can return to work and normal activities.
 This will likely be the same day as your procedure.